serebrov/vimrc/README.md

 [:h insert.txt](http://vimhelp.appspot.com/insert.txt.html)

-## Insert/command mode - insert from the register
+## Insert / command mode - insert from the register

 `<C-R><r>` - insert the text from the register.